Why Get an Electric Trailer Jack for Your Camper or Trailer?

-Most electric trailer jacks are powered using the 12 volt power from your trailer or camper’s batteries.
+Most electric tongue jacks are powered using the 12 volt power from your trailer or camper’s batteries.

 Usually, they come with a positive and negative wire that you can either add a battery eye terminal to so you can connect it directly to the battery or you can wire them to the electrical box on the tongue.